Philosophy 310: Valid Reasoning II

 Office: Campus Center 212A

-to ask more radical questions about logic and its applications.
-Topics
+Reasoning, to ask more radical questions about logic and its

-covered will include: first order logic with multiple quantifiers and
+applications.
+Topics covered will include: first order logic with

-identity; axiomatic approaches to propositional logic, and the completeness
+axiomatic approaches to propositional logic, and the completeness of

-the completeness of first order logic; modal logic and applications and
+the semantics of first order logic; modal logic and applications and

 We'll be picking an choosing from many texts, most of which will be in